 Let’s focus on penetration testing for example.
 At large, it provides an informed overview of an organisation’s cybersecurity posture.
 The test inspects both technological weaknesses and weaknesses in people that could be used to disrupt the confidentiality, availability, or integrity of the network, effectively allowing the organisation to address each weakness with confidence.

-Professional penetration testers emulate hacking activities for an in-depth understanding of an organisation’s security posture, and its maximum attack surface – the total area that an organisation or system is susceptible to hacking.
+Professional penetration testers emulate hacking activities for an in-depth understanding of an organisation’s security posture.
+That way, testers may determine the entity’s maximum attack surface – the total area that it is susceptible to hacking.
 Therefore, providing data for leaders to steer cybersecurity-related decisions.

 Overall, a well-managed assessment enables informed decision-making when it comes to curating and executing a cyber risk strategy.